-194. A divestiture of simply the worst performing and least desirable stores demonstrates that Kroger does not want to face a strong competitor post-merger.

-195. The proposed divestiture is rife with execution risks that would lead to store closures and threaten the viability of C&S as a competitor.
-The divestiture is therefore unlikely to succeed.

-196. First, there is significant re-bannering risk.
+- 194. A divestiture of simply the worst performing and least desirable stores demonstrates that Kroger does not want to face a strong competitor post-merger. - b.
+The Divestiture Proposal Has High Execution Risk That Makes It Likely to Fail. - 195.
+The proposed divestiture is rife with execution risks that would lead to store closures and threaten the viability of C&S as a competitor.
+The divestiture is therefore unlikely to succeed. - 196.
+First, there is significant re-bannering risk.
 Overall, C&S will be required to rebanner over 80% of divested stores across the country.
-In Colorado, all but two of the divested stores will have to be re-bannered from Safeway (a well-known brand in Colorado with high customer affinity) to Albertsons (a largely unknown brand in Colorado with low customer affinity, mostly associated with failure).

-197. Consumers tend to like the familiar.
+In Colorado, all but two of the divested stores will have to be re-bannered from Safeway (a well-known brand in Colorado with high customer affinity) to Albertsons (a largely unknown brand in Colorado with low customer affinity, mostly associated with failure). - 197.
+Consumers tend to like the familiar.
 A significant risk of re-bannering a store is that people who regularly shop there will go elsewhere after re-bannering.
 In Colorado, this risk is particularly high because Kroger will maintain the Safeway banner and can lure customers from the divested stores-which will then be Albertsons stores-to either the next closest Safeway, King Soopers, or City Market.
 Loyal Safeway customers therefore may be diverted away from C&S stores to Safeway stores that will be owned by Kroger.
-And consumers who presently cross-shop at Safeway and King Soopers or City Market may just choose to divert all their shopping to King Soopers or City Market rather than shop at an unfamiliar banner.

-198. Re-bannering in Colorado and elsewhere also injects higher costs for C&S, which also puts the competitiveness and viability of those stores at risk.
+And consumers who presently cross-shop at Safeway and King Soopers or City Market may just choose to divert all their shopping to King Soopers or City Market rather than shop at an unfamiliar banner. - 198.
+Re-bannering in Colorado and elsewhere also injects higher costs for C&S, which also puts the competitiveness and viability of those stores at risk.
 C&S will incur the cost of physically changing the banner, plus marketing to keep and attract customers.
 C&S will also have to close each store for REDACTED while it re-banners, which means lost sales for those days as well as the carry-on effects of closure.
-C&S optimistically estimates that re-bannering will cost approximately REDACTED per store and will result in a BEDACTED and the carry-on effects of closure.
-C&S optimistically estimates that re-bannering will cost approximately REDACTED per store and will result in a BEDACTED and the cost about REDACTED.

-199. C&S is likely underestimating the direct and indirect costs of re-bannering.
+C&S optimistically estimates that re-bannering will cost approximately per store and will result in a decline in sales.
+C&S estimates that re-bannering for the whole divestiture package will cost about REDACTED - 199.
+C&S is likely underestimating the direct and indirect costs of re-bannering.
 For example, in 2018, ACI re-bannered a store in Fort Collins from Albertsons to Safeway.
-That rebannering cost ACI C&S will no doubt also have to remodel or renovate some of the re-bannered stores as well.
+That re-bannering cost ACI REDACTED REDACTED

+C&S will no doubt also have to remodel or renovate some of the re-bannered stores as well.

-200. Kroger and ACI are well aware of the value of the Safeway banner in Colorado.
+- 200. Kroger and ACI are well aware of the value of the Safeway banner in Colorado.
 Kroger's CEO believes that if Kroger were to divest the Safeway banner to C&S, that would significantly increase the risk of the transaction to Kroger and weaken Kroger's connection to the Safeway customers.
-For its part, Kroger wants to minimize the number of stores that Kroger will have to re-banner post-merger.

-201. Similarly, after ACI merged with Safeway in 2015, ACI recognized the strength of the Safeway banner and chose to re-banner many of the Albertsons stores to the Safeway banner, and shuttered several Albertsons stores all together.
+For its part, Kroger wants to minimize the number of stores that Kroger will have to re-banner post-merger. - 201.
+Similarly, after ACI merged with Safeway in 2015, ACI recognized the strength of the Safeway banner and chose to re-banner many of the Albertsons stores to the Safeway banner, and shuttered several Albertsons stores all together.
 Indeed, after the ACI/Safeway merger, in Colorado alone ACI re-bannered 15 Albertsons stores to Safeways, and eventually closed four other Albertsons stores.